Counterprotesters expected to dwarf white supremacists in DC

 CHARLOTTESVILLE, Va.
-(AP) — A day after tensions between police and community activists nearly boiled over on the University of Virginia’s campus, the city of Charlottesville plans to mark Sunday’s anniversary of a deadly gathering of white supremacists with a rally against racial hatred.
-But some 115 miles (185 kilometers) away in Washington, the principal organizer of last year’s “Unite the Right” event will hold a “white civil rights rally,” and police are preparing for crowds of counterprotesters.
+(AP) — A day after tensions between police and community activists nearly boiled over on the University of Virginia’s campus, the city of Charlottesville marked Sunday’s anniversary of a deadly gathering of white supremacists with a rally against racial hatred.

+But some 115 miles (185 kilometers) away in Washington, the principal organizer of last year’s “Unite the Right” event was scheduled to hold a so-called white civil rights rally, and police were preparing for crowds of counterprotesters.

 Jason Kessler, who abandoned his bid to stage a similar anniversary event in Charlottesville, said in his permit application that he expects 100 to 400 people to participate in his event Sunday afternoon in Lafayette Park, in front of the White House.
+President Donald Trump won’t be there, though.
+He was at his golf club in New Jersey.

-But that could be lower and likely will be dwarfed by counterprotests.
+The number of people at Kessler’s event could be lower than his estimate and likely will be dwarfed by counterprotests.
 Some leading figures in the U.S. white nationalist movement have said they won’t attend or have encouraged supporters to stay away.

-The National Park Service also issued permits for events organized by DC United Against Hate, New York Black Lives Matter, and other groups.
-Government and police officials in Washington have expressed confidence the city can manage the events without violence; the mayor and police chief have promised a massive security mobilization to keep protesters and counter-protesters apart.

 Most Read Nation & World Stories

-Note: This story has been updated to correct that Bro plans to visit the site where her daughter was killed Sunday afternoon.